 Visit tracker.freedompass.org Opens in a new window to track your application online.

-London Councils, which operates the Freedom pass scheme on behalf of the 33 London borough and city councils, has worked with TfL to streamline and simplify the process for people who hold the Mayor’s 60+ concessionary pass to transfer to the Freedom Pass when they reach the eligible age.
+London Councils, which operates the Freedom Pass scheme on behalf of the 33 London borough and city councils, has worked with Transport for London (TfL) to simplify the process for those with a 60+ Oyster card to transfer to the Freedom Pass when you become eligible.

-Approximately 4 weeks before the 60+ holder is entitled to a Freedom Pass TfL transfers their names, addresses, contact details and photographs to London Councils for those people who have agreed that their data can be shared for this purpose.
-London Councils then writes to the person inviting them to supply the relevant documentation to enable a Freedom Pass to be issued.
-This means that the individual does not need to complete a new application form via the Post Office or provide a new photograph.
-Once applicants confirm their information to London Councils the Freedom Pass is produced and sent by post to arrive before the 60+ card expires.
+Approximately 4 weeks before you are entitled to a Freedom Pass, TfL transfers names, addresses, contact details and photographs to London Councils forpeople who have agreed that their data can be shared.
+London Councils will then write to you, inviting you to go online to confirm some details and order your pass.
+This then avoids you having to complete a new application form via the Post Office or provide a new photograph.
+Your Freedom Pass would be produced and sent by post to arrive before your 60+ card expires.

-So far nearly 17,000 people have benefitted from this initiative.
-As well as the convenience to the applicants this method of supplying passes is saving local tax payers money by avoiding the printing, transaction and postage costs which occur from using paper based application forms.
-If you hold a 60+ pass and have not already given your consent to data share with London Councils, you can provide consent by contacting TfL at 0343 222 1234.
-You can also ask to check and, if necessary, amend your record to allow the data to be transferred which will happen around 4 weeks before you become eligible for the Freedom Pass.
+As well as being convenient, this method saves taxpayers' money by avoiding the printing, transaction and postage costs of a paper-based application.
+If you hold a 60+ pass and have not already given your consent to share your data with London Councils, you can provide consent by contacting TfL at 0343 222 1234.
+You can also ask to check and, if necessary, amend your data at the same time.

 For more information about this see FAQS